Image Pop Up

 Tendonitis

 Played Too Hard?
-Laser Therapy for Post-Surgical Healing
+Laser Therapy for Injuries Optimize Post-Surgical Healing

 With inflammation and discomfort caused by tendonitis, early treatment and support is key to avoiding further injury.
-Laser therapy combined with physical therapy and braces or inserts for support can help heal an injury before significant damage is done.
+Laser therapy for physical therapy helps heal an injury before significant damage is done.

 However, if you’ve let an injury progress too far or a sudden event causes a tendon to snap, surgery will be the only option to repair the damage.
 Recovery from major surgery can take a lot of time, especially since you’ll need to be extra careful for a while.
 Laser therapy helps with pain and inflammation following surgery.